QY-MODS/BooksOfPower/README.md

   Clone [this](https://github.com/CharmedBaryon/CommonLibSSE-NG) Repository, to somewhere safe and adds its path to this environment variable on Windows.

-## Optional ouput folder optional variables
+## Optional output folder optional variables

 - SKYRIM_FOLDER
 - WILDLANDER_OWRT_FOLDER